How to use SSH keys for authentication

 Enter your user account password for that SSH server when prompted.

-4. (Optional) Set up an SSH-Agent to store the keys to avoid having to re-enter passphrase at every login.
-Enter the following commands to start the agent and add the private key.
+4. (Optional) Set up SSH Agent to store the keys to avoid having to re-enter passphrase at every login

 ssh-agent $BASH ssh-add ~/.ssh/id_rsa